guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 ##Transferring your pension overseas

-Transferring your pension overseas could:
+Depending on where you move your pension to, transferring it could change the amount you get when you retire.
+It could also affect how much tax you pay on your pension.

-* mean you have less choice about what you can do with your pension pot than if you left it in the UK
+You could have less choice about what you can do with your pension pot than if you left it in the UK.
+You may also have to pay more charges.
-* affect the amount of pension you get at retirement
-* affect how much tax you pay on your pension
-* mean you have to pay more charges

 If you transfer your pension, make sure that you move it to one of the [qualifying recognised overseas pensions schemes](https://www.gov.uk/government/publications/list-of-qualifying-recognised-overseas-pension-schemes-qrops).
 These are schemes that meet the same standards as those in the UK.